 |---|---|---|---|---|

-For most users, pick the APT method that matches your release because it keeps Python 3.13 updates inside your normal apt upgrade cycle.
-Compile from source only when you need custom flags or the free-threaded preview.
+For most users, use the Deadsnakes PPA because it keeps Python 3.13 updates inside your normal apt upgrade cycle.
+Compile from source only when you need a custom prefix, a no-GIL build, or a workflow that cannot use a PPA.

 Python 3.13 Support and Compatibility Limits on Ubuntu